beauhelmi/beauhelmi/README.md

 - 📫 How to reach me **beauhelmi@gmail.com**

-- ⚡ Fun fact **started coding in September22, tried FCC and Scrimba, then I got covid around November22 and stop doing coding until I got back my motivation around February23, learning back Frontend development and Python and started to go to 42KL in hope of learning C will make learning anything else seems easier, hoping to make ends meet with coding, striving and learning coding everyday**
+- ⚡ **Fun fact: I dove into coding in September 2022, armed with FreeCodeCamp and Scrimba, ready to conquer the digital world...until COVID hit in November, and I hit pause on everything.
+Fast-forward to February 2023, I was back with a vengeance, tackling frontend dev and Python, then joined 42KL thinking, ‘Yeah, learning C will make everything else a breeze!’
+(Spoiler: it didn’t.)
+My mission?
+To code my way to glory—or at least to paying the bills.
+But life happened, and I took a year off.
+Now it’s November 2024, and guess what?
+I’m back, ready to fire up the code editor and make this dream a reality...again!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">